Marjorie Arnfield: Coal mining

 In the early 1990s Arnfield was deeply affected by the demise of the British coal industry, following the government's decision to privatise British Coal, operator of the UK's coal mines.

+Having heard on the radio in the early 1990s that the then-British Coal was in the process of decommissioning coal mines prior to being shut down, she was shocked.

-She decided to capture through her art something of the power and history of the mining industry, which was once a major contributor to the British economy.
+She decided to capture through her art something of the power and history of the mining industry and workforce, which for many generations had been a major contributor to the British economy.

 In Marjorie Arnfield: Artist's Statement, a document produced for an exhibition at Bishop Auckland Town Hall in 1999, Arnfield wrote that, prior to commencing her mining paintings, she turned to the writings of D. H. Lawrence, some of whose novels had been strongly influenced by the East Midlands coal mines.
 "The disappearance of the pits that Lawrence knew (following the demise of the British coal mining industry) led me to explore the use of archival photographs as a source material for my paintings of miners at work", Arnfield wrote.

 In 1994, British Coal sponsored Arnfield's exhibition A Tribute to Coal Mining in Nottinghamshire at Nottingham University's Djanogly Art Gallery.
 She then held a further 20 exhibitions of her mining art under the title "Images of Coal" at museums and art galleries across the UK.
 In her mining paintings, Marjorie Arnfield focused on historical mining methods, social aspects of mining communities, and the demolition of the pits.
 Her mining paintings were purchased by private collections, museums and art galleries.
 Opening an exhibition of Arnfield's coal mining art at Woodhorn Colliery Museum, journalist Kate Adie said "It is only through Marjorie's images that young people of future generations will learn about this once-great industry [of coal-mining]."
 At an exhibition of her work in Sunderland in 1997, Arnfield commented, "Pitheads, coal-blackened miners returning home, men scavenging for sea coal on beaches remain as vivid memories from my childhood and art school days in the North-East."

 In a 1996 pamphlet titled "Images of Coal", Arnfield wrote: "(These memories) were re-invoked on coming to live in Nottinghamshire in the 1970s, but the dramatic privatisation and pit closure programme added urgency to my work.
 In 1994, British Coal supported my wish to pay tribute to the men who had laboured dangerously for over a century and record for future generations some of the mines under threat of demolition."